espressif/esp-idf/docs/en/get-started-cmake/index.rst

        idf.py -p PORT flash monitor

-Check the section :doc:`IDF Monitor <idf-monitor>` for handy shortcuts and more details on using the monitor.
+Check the Section :doc:`IDF Monitor <idf-monitor>` for handy shortcuts and more details on using the monitor.

-Check the section :ref:`idf.py` for a full reference of ``idf.py`` commands and options.
+Check the Section :ref:`idf.py` for a full reference of ``idf.py`` commands and options.

 That's all what you need to get started with ESP32!

 Now you are ready to try some other :idf:`examples`, or go right to developing your own applications.

 Updating ESP-IDF
 ================

-After some time of using ESP-IDF, you may want to update it to take advantage of new features or bug fixes.
-The simplest way to do so is by deleting existing ``esp-idf`` folder and cloning it again, exactly as when doing initial installation described in sections :ref:`get-started-get-esp-idf-cmake`.
+You should update ESP-IDF from time to time, as newer versions fix bugs and provide new features.
+The simplest way to do the update is to delete the existing ``esp-idf`` folder and clone it again, as if performing the initial installation described in :ref:`get-started-get-esp-idf-cmake`.

 If downloading to a new path, remember to :doc:`add-idf_path-to-profile` so that the toolchain scripts know where to find the ESP-IDF in its release specific location.

 Another solution is to update only what has changed. :ref:`The update procedure depends on the version of ESP-IDF you are using <updating>`.

 Related Documents
 =================